|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 where the Einstein-Rosen bridge could pass only at superlight

-Causal relations of this second universe with respect to the original, we see that the inner horizons r = r g - are also Cauchy horizons.
-If we take some event P in the region A 2 and observe how it can be influenced in principle, we see that although it can be influenced by geodesics (eg G 1 ) coming from the region A 1 (and given the initial conditions for suitable Cauchy hypersurface in A 1 ), but new information can also come there "uncontrollably" by geodesics (eg G 2 , G 3 , G 4 ) from areas of infinity of the past I- , Á - and from the singularity, that can be "seen" from here.
-This information may undermine any prediction made on the basis of the initial conditions in area A 1 .
-Thus, the observer emerged in the region of spacetime (another "universe"), which is not unambiguously determined by the initial conditions for any Cauchy hypersurface in the original region A 1 .
+If we look at the Causal relationship of this second universe with respect to the original, we see that the inner horizons r = rg- are also Cauchy horizons.
+If we take some event P in the region A2 and observe how it can be influenced in principle, we see that although it can be influenced by geodesics (eg G1) coming from the region A1 (and given the initial conditions for suitable Cauchy hypersurface in A1), but new information can also come there "uncontrollably" by geodesics (eg G2 , G3 , G4) from areas of infinity of the past I- , Á - and from the singularity, that can be "seen" from here.
+This information may undermine any prediction made on the basis of the initial conditions in area A1.
+Thus, the observer emerged in the region of spacetime (another "universe"), which is not unambiguously determined by the initial conditions for any Cauchy hypersurface in the original region A1.

-Let us confront this with the deterministic idea of classical (non-quantum) physics, which Laplace had already formulated: If at some point we found all physical quantities in all parts of the universe (ie the instantaneous state of the universe - the complete set of initial conditions on Cauchy's hypersurface) and all these quantities are controlled, we could indefinitelyto predict the evolution of the universe , ie its state at any time in the future (or even the past).
-However, in the complete extension of the Reissner-Nordström geometry, this is not fulfilled, there are Cauchy horizons (and therefore not exist global Cauchy hypersurfaces) and there are therefore regions whose state is not unambiguously determined by any set of initial conditions.
+Let us confront this with the deterministic idea of classical (non-quantum) physics, which Laplace had already formulated: If at certain time moment we found all physical quantities in all parts of the universe (ie the instantaneous state of the universe - the complete set of initial conditions on Cauchy's hypersurface) and knew the physical laws by which all these quantities are governed,, we could indefinitely to predict the evolution of the universe, ie its state at any time in the future (or even the past).
+However, in the complete extension of the Reissner-Nordström geometry, this is not fulfilled, there are Cauchy horizons (and therefore not exist global Cauchy hypersurfaces) and there are therefore regions, whose state is not unambiguously determined by any set of initial conditions.
 Only in the outer asymptotically planar region can the future be unambiguously "predicted" from partial Cauchy hypersurfaces.
-Thus, even in the classical physics (on which the Reissner-Nordström geometry, as a solution to Einstein equation, is based) the possibility of predicting the future may be limited not only by the practical unavailability of physical quantities in all parts of the universe at a certain point in time, but in principle also by the global geometric-topological structure of spacetime.
+Thus, even in the classical physics (on which the Reissner-Nordström geometry, as a solution to Einstein equation, is based) the possibility of predicting the future may be limited not only by the practical unavailability of physical quantities in all parts of the universe at a certain point in time, but in principle also by the global geometric-topological structure of spacetime...

-In Fig. 3.21, each point of area B between r g + and g - (where the areas r = const.
-Are of the spatial type) represents a two-dimensional spherical surface, which is a closed absorbing surface (see definition 3.10).
-Observer O, as he passes through the surface r = r g - (Fig.3.22), will see the whole further history of the asymptotically planar outer region A 1 , which he leaves, for the end time.
+In Fig.3.21, each point of area B between rg+ and rg- (where the areas r = const. are of the spatial type) represents a two-dimensional spherical surface, which is a closed absorbing (trapped) surface (see definition 3.10).
+Observer O, as he passes through the surface r = rg- (Fig.3.22), will see the whole further history of the asymptotically planar outer region A1, which he leaves, for the finite time.
 Therefore, each body from this area will be visible with an infinitely increasing purple shift.
-It follows that the Cauchy horizon r = r g - is unstable to perturbations of initial conditions on the initial spatial hypersurface S .
-It is clear that the "cosmological" questions of the evolution of the "universe" A 1 , which the observer is leaving, will be very important to him.
-If the universe A 1 may collapse in the future, even observer O will not avoid this fate ; on the horizon r = r g - it encounters an infinite density of matter ~ energy, ie in the end actually a singularity.
+It follows that the Cauchy horizon r = rg- is unstable to perturbations of initial conditions on the initial spatial hypersurface S .
+It is clear that the "cosmological" questions of the evolution of the "universe" A1, which the observer is leaving, will be very important to him.
+If the universe A1 may collapse in the future, even observer O will not avoid this fate; on the horizon r = rg- it encounters an infinite density of matter ~ energy, that is, in the end, with a singularity.

 a ) Hypersurfaces (coordinate lines) r = const. and t = const.